For more information contact Jeff Tecosky-Feldman

 This free, informal gathering meets periodically to enjoy film, music and speakers encompassing all things Yiddish.
 It is not necessary to speak or understand Yiddish to fully enjoy these events.

-Meetings are held Wednesdays at 7:30pm (promptly!) in Chase Hall Auditorium, except the Nov 3 concert which is at 4:30 in Sharpless Hall.
+Meetings are held Wednesdays at 7:30pm (promptly!) in Chase Hall Auditorium (except December 17 conert, which begin at 7:30pm in Sharpless Hall.)

 NOTE: These programs will be held during inclement weather UNLESS the campus is closed, which happens only rarely.
-You should call campus security (610) 896-1111 to check
+Please call Campus Security (610-896-1111) to check.

-Yiddish concert by New York singer, songwriter and actress Amanda (Miryem-Khaye) Seigel, accompanied at the piano by Alexander (Sender) Botwinik, in a program of new and old Yiddish songs.
-Amanda Seigel is a Yiddish singer, songwriter, actor, and researcher in the field of Yiddish culture, and has performed, lectured, and taught in North America, Poland and Australia.
-Note: Sharpless Hall is closest to the main visitors parking lot that is accessible from the Lancaster Ave campus entrance.
-After driving past the duck pond, and up a gentle hill, the road turns left and heads downhill towards the visitor’s lot.
+Note: KINSC Sharpless Auditorium is closest to the main visitors' parking lot that is accessible from the Lancaster Ave (Rt 30) campus entrance.
+After driving past the duck pond, and up a gentle hill, the road turns left and heads downhill towards the visitors' lot.
 The entrance for Sharpless Auditorium is about 1/3 of the way down this hill on the right, and passengers may be let out just outside the entrance.

 If arriving by car, enter the campus by the College Avenue entrance, and park in any spot marked FACULTY/STAFF on the right of the driveway.
 To find Chase Hall, continue on the driveway until you reach the end of the building on your left (Stokes Hall).
 Turn left and follow the path up a gentle slope to a stone building with a few steps outside its double-door entrance–– this is Chase Hall.
 We’re in the first floor in the back of the building.
 There is an entrance without steps around the right hand side.